 It’s a good idea to have your chimney inspected regularly by a professional.
 They will be able to identify any potential problems and take corrective action before they become bigger issues.
 If you do experience water leakage, call a contractor right away to fix the problem.
 Delaying repairs can lead to further damage and mould growth.
 And while your insurance might cover the subsequent damage caused by a storm event, the maintenance, repair and resealing of the chimney is a home maintenance expense.

 8. Check your water heater for leaks and corrosion every six months.

 Water heaters are often overlooked when it comes to home maintenance, but they should be inspected every six months for leaks and corrosion.
 A small leak can turn into a big water damage problem if not addressed, so it’s important to check your water heater regularly.
 Leaks can cause water damage to floors, walls and furniture.
 If you do have a leak, it’s best to call a professional to repair it before the problem gets worse.

 While it’s easy to look at home maintenance as just another chore on your to do list, performing these regular checks can help keep your home ready to brave the elements and help you avoid paying for damage to your home that could have been avoided.

-123 Insurance Pty Ltd ABN 67 621 727 722 T/A Bell Partners Asset Protection is an Authorised Representative 001259573 of Insurance House Pty Ltd ABN 33 006 500 072 AFSL 240954.
+123 Insurance Pty Ltd ABN 67 621 727 722 ATF for 123 Insurance Unit Trust ABN 46 332 885 229 trading as Bell Partners Insurance is an authorised representative 1259573 of Insurance House Pty Ltd ABN 33 006 500 072 AFSL 240954.
 This advice has been prepared without taking into account your personal objectives, financial situation or needs.
 You should therefore consider the appropriateness of the advice, in light of your objectives, financial situation or needs before following the advice.
 Please obtain a copy of, and consider the Product Disclosure Statement applicable to the general insurance product before making any decision.